EdrickOliveira/softstarter/docs/0.2.3-pwm/README.md

 ![alt text](pwm.png)

 As explained, in this layout, the gate-resistor voltage is just a spike at the rising edges of the trigger signal (blue).
-When α>β, the TRIAC activation will work just fine.
-When α<β, the spike only happens after the extension is over, and the voltage would be about to drop to zero again.
+When $\alpha>\beta$, the TRIAC activation will work just fine.
+When $\alpha<\beta$, the spike only happens after the extension is over, and the voltage would be about to drop to zero again.
 This triggers the TRIAC right on time in a way that the whole sine wave in transferred to the motor.

 ## Results